 At the same time, women also moved into the administrative offices of the Mint.
 In 1865, Elizabeth Wyer became the first woman clerk; she worked in the Superintendent’s Office of the San Francisco Mint.
 Other women gained similar opportunities at other Mint branches.

 Up until 1877, men supervised women.
 But that year, Elvira Cowan became the first woman to receive a supervisory position, managing the adjusters at the Carson City Mint.
-Other women soon followed, supervising adjusters in other branch Mints as well as managing clerks in the administrative offices.
+Other women soon followed, supervising adjusters in other Mint facilities as well as managing clerks in the administrative offices.

 By 1911, a woman filled the second highest position at the Mint.
 At this time, women still did not even have the right to vote (that came in 1920).
 Margaret Kelly held the title of examiner, although newspapers referred to her as the “assistant director,” a title not created until 1924 and filled by Mary O’Reilly.

 Today, women still make history at the Mint.
 Women work in crucial positions such as chemists, sculptors, metal forming machine operators, lawyers, and executives.
-In fact, a woman has served for the last 16 appointments as Treasurer of the United States, including Jovita Carranza today.
+In fact, women served for the last 16 appointments as Treasurer of the United States.
 None of this would have been possible without Sarah Waldrake and Rachael Summers paving the way for those who came after.

 Watch this video playlist to learn about the work of today’s women at the Mint.